 The Company's past and present operations include activities that are generally subject to extensive and complex federal and state environmental laws and regulations.
-The Company believes it is in material compliance with applicable environmental and safety laws and regulations, and the Company believes that as of December 31, 2015, there were no material losses reasonably likely to be incurred in excess of recorded amounts.
-However, we cannot assure you that significant costs and liabilities will not be incurred in the future.
+The Company is in material compliance with applicable environmental and safety laws and regulations and, as of December 31, 2016, has not identified any material losses reasonably likely to be incurred in excess of recorded amounts.
+However, we cannot assure that significant costs and liabilities will not be incurred in the future.
 It is possible that other developments, such as increasingly stringent federal, state or local environmental laws and regulations could result in increased environmental compliance costs.
+Based on the Company's current assessment of its environmental responsibilities, existing legal requirements and regulatory policies, the Company does not believe that these environmental costs will have a material adverse effect on the Company's consolidated financial position or results of operations.

-Northern Utilities Manufactured Gas Plant Sites-Northern Utilities has an extensive program to identify, investigate and remediate former manufactured gas plant (MGP) sites that were operated from the mid-1800s through the mid-1900s.
+Northern Utilities Manufactured Gas Plant Sites-Northern Utilities has an extensive program to identify, investigate and remediate former manufactured gas plant (MGP) sites, which were operated from the mid-1800s through the mid-1900s.
 In New Hampshire, MGP sites were identified in Dover, Exeter, Portsmouth, Rochester and Somersworth.
 In Maine, Northern Utilities has documented the presence of MGP sites in Lewiston and Portland, and a former MGP disposal site in Scarborough.
-Northern Utilities has worked with the environmental regulatory agencies in both New Hampshire and Maine to address environmental concerns with these sites.

-Northern Utilities or others have substantially completed remediation of the Exeter, Rochester, Dover, Somersworth, Portsmouth, Lewiston and Scarborough sites, though future activities may be required.
+Northern Utilities has worked with the Maine Department of Environmental Protection (ME DEP) and New Hampshire Department of Environmental Services (NH DES) to address environmental concerns with these sites.
+Northern Utilities or others have substantially completed remediation of the Exeter, Rochester, Dover, Somersworth, Portsmouth, Lewiston, Portland and Scarborough sites, though on site monitoring continues and it is possible that future activities may be required.